 Route Planning Challenges for Delivery Drivers

 Efficient route planning is essential to any business that relies on last-mile delivery.
-This is because last-mile distribution can account for up to 53% of a business’s total shipping costs.
+This is because last-mile distribution can account for 53% of a business’s total shipping costs.
 It’s also at this stage that errors and inefficiencies (e.g., delivering to the wrong address, delayed delivery) tend to impact customer satisfaction levels the most.
 For most people, it’s imperative to ditch the spreadsheet.

 Let’s take a closer look at some of the critical challenges that face delivery drivers when it comes to route planning: